-I have noted for several decades that the sexual revolution, which began in the 1960s with the development of the oral contraceptive pill and the 1967 Abortion Act, is a lengthy social experiment which will damage many people along the way.
+This is another stage in the sexual revolution.
+For several decades I have noted that the sexual revolution, which began in the 1960s with the development of the oral contraceptive pill and the 1967 Abortion Act, is a lengthy social experiment which will damage many people along the way.

-It may be that this revolution is beginning to peak as journalists making a living out of ‘kiss and tell’ stories turn to political correctness as their new tool to make a living against the pressure of social media taking over from them.
+It may be that this revolution is beginning to peak as journalists making a living out of ‘kiss and tell’ stories turn to political correctness as their new tool to make a living, under pressure from competition by social media.
 Trial by social media is highlighting more effectively the already well-known battle between the sexes.

 Possibly a longing for former standards will develop in place of the shifting sands of moral relativism, which has been used for so long to introduce and promote the sexual revolution.
 The pendulum could swing only so far and now it appears to be swinging back again.
 How far it will swing is anyone’s guess in a society with ever-changing moral relativism as its ‘standard’.